It is possible to specify the method of interpolation to be used for nonlinear

 For cubic interpolation, the natural cubic spline (which has a second derivative of

-zero at each end) is recommended when the extrapolate
+zero at each end) is recommended when the extrapolate attribute is

-.
-When the extrapolate
+none.
+When the extrapolate attribute is

-, a clamped cubic spline that matches the extrapolated slope of
+both, a clamped cubic spline that matches the extrapolated slope of

 the last two data points is suggested.

-For the discrete interpolation values (discrete
+For the discrete interpolation values (discrete,

-), the value of the
+ceiling, or floor), the value of the

-attribute is meaningless.
+extrapolate attribute is meaningless.

 For discrete interpolation,

-implies the change between output values occurs midway between independent
+discrete implies the change between output values occurs midway between independent

 breakpoint values, as shown in the top plot of Figure 4.

-means the output takes on the value of the next-higher
+ceiling means the output takes on the value of the next-higher

 dependent variable breakpoint as soon as each independent breakpoint value is passed